hbin-bot/lambda-warmer-python/README.md

 # lambda-warmer-python
-A Python script to warm lambda functions
+A Python script to warm lambda functions for serverless framework

-* Warm the lambda function every a few minutes
+* Warm the lambda function every a few minutes (Set it in the serverless.yml)
 * Warm more than one lambda functions if the concurrency parameters is set